SuperSaaS/wordpress_plugin/README.md

 <http://www.supersaas.com/info/doc/integration/wordpress_integration>

-___Warning: If you do not ask your users to log in to your own website, you should follow the general instructions on how to [integrate a schedule](http://www.supersaas.com/info/doc/integration "Integration | Integrate a schedule in your website") in your website.
-The module provided here will only work when the user is already logged into your own WordPress site.___

 Once installed you can add a button to your pages by placing the *supersaas* shortcode in the text of a WordPress article: